 Who can resist the allure of Africa’s iconic highest mountain?
 Mount Kilimanjaro is a tough old trek, at once demanding, rewarding and awe-inspiring.
-We offer all the main routes on the mountain (Marangu, Machame, Rhonga and Lemosho) to give a choice of budget and trek style.
+We have partnered with one of the best operators on the Mountain and offer all the main routes on the mountain (Marangu, Machame, Rhonga and Lemosho) to give a choice of budget and trek style.

 Our itineraries are carefully designed by our experienced travel designers based on years of experience and customer feedback.
 For a custom itinerary tailored to you, please enquire giving as much detail as possible on your brief.

 A holiday of two halves; summit the challenging but majestic Kilimanjaro before relaxing on the white Zanzibar beaches at a laid back beach lodge.

 Tailor-made Adventure 2 weeks